alborworld/zoom-recording-downloader/README.md

 - `TZ`: Time Zone.
 - `CRON_SETTINGS`: cron time string specifying when to execute the download.
 - `ZOOM_CLIENT_ID`, `ZOOM_CLIENT_SECRET` and `ZOOM_ACCOUNT_ID` are your Server-to-Server OAuth app credentials.
+- `LOG_RETENTION_MONTHS`: the number of months the logs are retain, after being compressed.
+Default: 3.

 Note that a host folder where the recordings will be stored must be bind mounted to the `/downloads` folder within the container.
+Same for the `/logs` directory.

 ## Environment variables